radicalembodiment3/radicalembodiment3.github.io/info.md

 A campus map for SDU Odense can be found [here](https://sdunet.dk/en/servicesider/teknisk-service/vejvisning-parkering-og-udeomraader/find-rundt-paa-sdu-sdu-maps).
 You can also download the SDU maps app on your Android or iOS device.

-To download an annotated version of the map showing the conference rooms, click on the image below.
+To download an annotated version of the map showing the conference venues, click on the image below.

 <div class="text-center">
   <a href="dre3-map.pdf"><img src="{{ 'assets/img/dre3-map.png' | relative_url }}" alt="Map of conference locations" width="600"/></a>